Forwardspace/VoidOS/README.md

 Install linux and run steps for Linux.

 ### Mac OS X
-Install a virtual machine and Windows in it, then run steps for Windows.
-Also, make sure to donate at least $50, it won't work without that as I don't like Macs!
+Buy a Windows PC and see steps for Windows.